earthcube/earthcube_utilities/networks/doos/docs/additionalProp.md

 1) the use of additionalProperty is not in the domain of Thing
 2) however, GitHub issue https://github.com/schemaorg/schemaorg/issues/3540 notes that this is being discussed.

-Based on that we can see that putting
+Also of note is that we can see that putting

 ```json
 {